A-Hoenig/student-AI/README.md

 The dataset provided is a list of fictitious student performance data from an unnamed college.
 The dataset can be found here: https://www.kaggle.com/datasets/desalegngeb/students-exam-scores

-the source offers 2 versions of the dataset, a smaller one with complete data and fewer features, and a larger one with fewer datarows, but more alvailable features.
+The source offers 2 versions of the dataset, a smaller one with complete data and fewer features, and a larger one with fewer datarows, but more available features.
 This larger dataset also has the additional requirement of some data cleaning as some values are missing, and need to be corrected for.

 For the purpose of this project, I will use the second set to demonstrate some data cleaning that might be required before the exploratory data analysis and model training.